Program Logo

 Pediatric Primary Care Nurse Practitioner (Online)

-The PNP program prepares nurses to provide a range of healthcare services that promote wellness, prevent illness and manage health and illness needs of children from birth to early adulthood.
-The scope of practice of the primary care NP is not setting specific, but is instead based on patient care needs.
-The particular expertise of the primary care PNP emphasizes disease prevention, health promotion and the management of patients with acute episodic and chronic health problems.
+The scope of practice for a primary care NP is not limited to any specific healthcare setting, but is instead based on the individual patient's care needs.
+Our program focuses on building your expertise in disease prevention, health promotion, and the management of patients with acute episodic and chronic health problems.

 College of Nursing and the City of Newark’s Nurse-led Mobile Health Training Project